The information in this post comes from the paper “Tracing Cross Border Web Tracking.” To read the full study, please click here.

 With most of the researchers in the network measurement community focusing on data collection and financial worth, little attention has been given to tracking flows in relation to geolocation, which can show whether or not information crosses national or international borders, and whether or not any information is leaked.
 Additionally, it can show how adequately internet service providers (ISPs) handle the distribution of tracking flows on different networks, i.e. mobile or broadband.

 For those of you who are unfamiliar with network measurement, a tracking flow is a flow between an end user and a web analytics tool – the geographical footprint of the tracking flow – and shows where it originated, where it went, and where it terminated.
 For a user, this means where have you been on the network, and who knows you were there.
 In relation to the GDPR, this is the evidence that proves whether or not data is being collected on EU users without their permission or knowledge.

 So why aren’t more people researching this method?
 The simple answer: Because extracting the geolocation of users requires having access to real tracking flows that originate from users and terminate at trackers.
 On top of getting actual user permission for investigating tracking flows, precision of user location and complete measurements prove to be further challenges.

-By tracking 350 test users over a period of four months, researchers found that in contrast to the popular belief that trackers located outside of Europe conduct most tracking flows, around 90% of the traffic flows that originate in Europe actually also terminate in Europe.
-This small sample serves as a baseline intended to correlate with datasets that deal with millions of users in the future.
+By tracking 350 test users over a period of four months, researchers found that, in contrast to the popular belief that trackers located outside of Europe conduct most tracking flows, around 90% of the traffic flows that originate in Europe actually also terminate in Europe.
+This small sample serves as a baseline intended to correlate with datasets that will deal with millions of users in the future.

 They also found that, despite the regulations on tracking flows with sensitive and protected data categories, around 3% of the total tracking flows identified in this study fall within the protected categories.
 This 3% is evidence of violations.